 Course Description

 This course is an overview of normative child growth and development from conception through age 11.
 The course will focus on major theorists and their models of child development.
 Developmental areas will include: physical, cognitive, speech/language, perceptual and social/emotional.
-Practical application of theory will be related to observation skills, activities and curriculum, the role of the family, the role of the teacher, as well as issues in child development and parenting.
-A required twelve hour self placed independent observation of a child two- five years old is necessary to complete, “The Child Study” portion of this course.
-This course may be taken as an elective or part of the Child Studies sequence.
+Practical application of theory will be related to observation skills, activities and curriculum, the role of the family, the role of the teacher, as well as issues in child development.
+A 12 hour self placed independent observation of a child two- five years old is required to complete, “The Child Study” expectation of this course.
+These hours must be completed outside of the school day.
+This course may be taken as an elective, an approved NYS CTE Pathway or part of the Child Studies sequence.

 Course Requirements/Recommendations